-And we don’t mean a gauchely cluttered ‘rustic’ midwestern hunting lodge with no discernable color palette and faux antler-everything.
+And we don’t mean a gauchely cluttered ‘rustic’ mid-western hunting lodge with no discernible color palette and faux antler-everything.
 We’re talking luxurious and extravagant in the style of old world European hunting and ski lodges, where dazzling finishes in brass and oxblood or black leather complement stately vintage decor.

 Colors and Themes

 Don’t confuse ‘hunting lodge’ with dark and dull, which doesn’t have to be the case!
 What’s important is to look for earthy colors.
 Walls, which are often artfully covered with stately pieces, can afford to give a pop of color, usually in richly pale yellows or terra cotta, which recall the architecture and walls of old world homes, which heavily relied on Venetian plaster.
 These often offer contrast to dark wood and metal finishes, in the walnut, cherry, and wrought-iron or red oak, mahogany, and brass range.
 Ideally your wall color should catch elements of your wood tones.

 Again, you want to highlight old-world style!
 Look for classic furniture shapes: wing-back or barel-back chairs, camel-back or tufted sofas, and richly upholstered ottomans.
 Consider either heavy Tudor, Tuscan, or unpainted French countryside furniture.
 Get your seating in leather where possible, or in plush but subtle scroll-work or jacquard patterns which beautifully contribute to your palette.
 Either leave hardwood floors bare or use one big statement rug; cowhide, painted or natural, can make a stunning impression, as can other ground-covering furs, but if you’re lower on budget or inspiration go for a fine traditional Persian look-alike.